akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **runes** – ancient angular letters
 - **Latinate clusters** – groups of Latin‑derived words
 - **regent** – one who rules in the king’s absence

 ---

+## Grammar

+In general I have taken some liberties with modern English grammar to give a greater sense of the 1100s era, its immediacy of speech and a more concrete—less abstract—mindset.
+Otherwise, all grammatical errors are mine.

+---